Azure/AzurePublicDataset/analysis/GitHubCopilotCodingAgents/DATASET_CARD.md

 ## Summary
 A uniformly-sampled, reproducible slice of agentic GitHub Copilot sessions from Visual Studio, covering June 1–7, 2026 (UTC).
-Each record is one agentic session: an ordered set of user *turns*, where each turn contains the LLM calls and tool-invocation batches that made up the agent's work.
+Each record is one agentic session: an ordered set of user *turns* (ordered by time), where each turn contains the LLM calls and tool-invocation batches that made up the agent's work.

 The dataset captures the **structure and resource accounting** of agent runs —